The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 Disentanglements: Disentanglements are performed at the sole discretion of the Sea Tow Captain as an alternative to providing Towing Services, with safety as the priority.
 Additional charges will apply if a diver is used.

 Heavy Traffic: Members always receive priority service.
 However, during periods of heavy boating traffic or high volumes of assistance requests, response times may vary.

-Jump Starts: For safety reasons, members will not receive jump starts at home ports or in order to embark on a voyage.
+Jump Starts: For safety reasons, members will not receive jump starts at home ports, but the Captain may provide jump starts during a voyage on open water, to enable the disabled vessel to return to the home (or safe) port.
 On-water jump starts will be performed on scene only if the Sea Tow Captain, in his/her sole discretion, determines that the service can be performed safely.

 Marine Sanctuaries and Restricted Areas: If an incident occurs in a marine sanctuary or other legally protected or restricted area, the member will be responsible for additional charges if and when incurred, including, but not limited to, standby time, additional equipment, and transport of local, state or federal officials to the site.

 Mayday Situations: Responses and services to members may be delayed or deferred to give priority and assistance to lives or vessels in grave or imminent danger.

 Membership Cancellation: Sea Tow reserves the right to immediately cancel any membership at any time for abuse of privileges and without reimbursement.
 This includes, without limitation, misrepresentation (including vessel condition or journey), excessive towing, fraud, intoxicated operation, lack of upkeep and care of the vessel, or abuse of Sea Tow personnel.